neogeographica/singleplayer_scripts/README.md

 <img src="browser.gif">
 </p>

-I currently use a variant of Ubuntu called elementary OS.
-So these files and commands should work on Ubuntu, elementary OS, or other Ubuntu variants.
+I currently use elementary OS and Pop!\_OS, both based on Ubuntu.
+So these files and commands should work on Ubuntu, elementary OS, Pop!\_OS, or other Ubuntu-likes.
 If not (or if they can also be tweaked to be compatible with other Linux flavors) then pull requests to improve them are welcome.

 # Features